 When 5G AKA is used, the generation of RES* from RES shall be performed by the ME.

-The UE shall store the KAUSF .
+The UE shall store the latest KAUSF or replace the old KAUSF with the latest KAUSF after successful completion of the latest primary authentication.
 If the USIM supports 5G parameters storage, KAUSF shall be stored in the USIM.
 Otherwise, KAUSF shall be stored in the non-volatile memory of the ME.

+In case 5G AKA or EAP-AKA' is used as authentication method for initial registration then, upon receiving the valid NAS Security Mode Command message from the AMF, the performed primary authentication shall be considered as successful and the UE shall store the newly generated KAUSF as the latest KAUSF or replace the old KAUSF with the latest KAUSF.
+Instead, if an Authentication Reject message is received or NAS SMC is not received, then the performed primary authentication shall be considered as unsuccessful and the newly generated KAUSF is not taken as latest KAUSF.

+NOTE x: When 5G AKA or EAP-AKA' is used as authentication method for re-authentication then, it is left to UE implementation to consider when to store the latest KAUSF or replace the old KAUSF with the latest KAUSF.
+An implementation option is, upon receiving a valid integrity protected NAS message (other than Authentication Reject message) from the network which stops the timer T3516 (specified in TS 24.501 [35]) or on expiry of the timer T3516, the primary authentication is considered as successful and the UE stores the newly generated KAUSF.
+If the timer T3516 is stopped by the Authentication Reject message, then the primary authentication to be considered as unsuccessful and the newly generated KAUSF is not taken as latest KAUSF.

 The ME shall perform the generation of KSEAF from the KAUSF.
 If the USIM supports 5G parameters storage, KSEAF shall be stored in the USIM.
 Otherwise, KSEAF shall be stored in the non-volatile memory of the ME.

 The ME shall perform the generation of KAMF.
 If the USIM supports 5G parameters storage, KAMF shall be stored in the USIM.
 Otherwise, KAMF shall be stored in the non-volatile memory of the ME.